no-slopes/sprite-animations/docfx_project/documentation/sprite-animator/single-cycle-animator.md

 Sometimes you might tell the [SpriteAnimator](./index.md) to play the same animation it has already been playing.
 This will cause the animator to skip animation changing and just return the animation performer.
-For the case you want the animation to be "restarted", just call the `FromStart()` method of the SingleAnimator.
+For the case you want the animation to be "restarted", just call the `FromStart()` method of the SingleCycleAnimator.

 ```csharp
 public SpriteAnimator _animator;